-12 Morning Habits of Highly Successful People (That You Can Steal Today)
+12 Morning Habits of Successful People (Research-Backed)

 This list is different.
 Every habit below is pulled from behaviors that show up again and again in studies of high performers, from self-made millionaires to executives to Olympic athletes.
 You do not need all twelve.
 Pick two or three and make them boring.